decred/decrediton/README.md

 Decrediton will NOT use or in any way disrupt the wallet file you may already be using at this time.

-Download the decrediton release for your operating system.
+Download the decrediton release for your operating system on [decred/decred-binaries](https://github.com/decred/decred-binaries/releases).

 On macOS, Ubuntu (14.04 and later), and recent Debians, there should be no additional dependencies needed.